dmarx/faux-lingo/README.md

 # Faux-Lingo

-Faux-Lingo is a toolkit for generating synthetic language data using a constructed language framework.
+Faux-Lingo is a research toolkit for generating synthetic datasets with parameterized information entropy and structural complexity.
 It simulates low-entropy, structured corpora via a graph-based topic model with color-coded (i.e. grammar-inspired) transitions, preferential attachment, and hierarchical vocabulary construction.

+The motivation for this tool is to construct controlled experiments probing the dynamics of information flow in statistical learning processes.

 ## Features